splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

    sumo4

-Give the Connection a name and description and pPaste in the URL you got from the Splunk On-Call portal.
+Give the connection a name and description and paste in the URL you got from the Splunk On-Call portal.
 No Authorization Header is needed.

-Copy the following JSON payload and paste it into the “Payload” box.
+Copy the following JSON payload and paste it into the “Payload” box:

 .. note:: Depending on your scheduled search settings, you may want to use :guilabel:`SearchQuery` for the "state\_message" field in place of :guilabel:`SearchDescription`.